KarlsruheGraphGeneration/KaGen/README.md

 ## Communication-free Graph Generators

 ### Erdos-Renyi Graphs with Fixed Number of Edges
-Generate a random graph using the Erdos-Renyi model G(n, m).
+Generate a random Erdos-Renyi graph with a fixed number of edges.
 The graph can either be directed or undirected and can contain self-loops.

 #### Application